gugulet-hu/qself-docs/docs/spread-ai/index.md

 <!---
 Notes:
 Documentation rot happens quickly with video and images.
 As much as possible use easily modifiable tools.
 Below we have a diagram created using meramid.js as an example of easy-to-maintain visuals.
-No need for a designer to create this.
+No need for a designer to create or mantain this.
 --->

 ``` mermaid